thomashuber/debian-setup/README.md

 The aim of the corresponding Linux Debian machine should be to try to reach and maintain a good security level, for example by:
 1. **automating security updates** of the Linux Debian OS (eventually with e-mail reports to root)
 2. **automating back-up processes** of the Filesystem, or at least first of the /home directory
+3. **automating monitoring**
-3. **automating monitoring of installed packages:** how many packages are installed, when have they been installed and updated last, have they already been scanned / parsed by automated security monitoring tools, are they mandatory / required for the operational purpose of the server, or are they mandatory dependency of such packages
+   - **of installed packages:** how many packages are installed, when have they been installed and updated last, have they already been scanned / parsed by automated security monitoring tools, are they mandatory / required for the operational purpose of the server, or are they mandatory dependency of such packages
+   - **of configuration files:**

 ## 2.1.
 Automatic security updates